 “You got lumberjack experience?”
 Wade asked.

 All of the work team had, apart from Jeremiah.
 Wade had guessed as much.
-Being a working man in the Mid West meant picking up a lot of useful skills.
+Being a working man in the Midwest meant picking up a lot of useful skills.

 “Right.
-You’re going to take out those four smallest ones near us, skin the branches, I need trunks about…” Wade mimed a wide circle between two hands.
+You’re going to take out those four smallest ones near us, and skin the branches, I need trunks about…” Wade mimed a wide circle between two hands.
 He turned back to the creek.

-“We’re going to do a real simple trestle; an arch on each side of the creek—sharpen the ends of the trunks and dig post holes for them.
+“We’re going to make a real simple trestle; an arch on each side of the creek—then sharpen the ends of the trunks and dig post holes for them.
 They’ll be angled like this, and lashed on top.”

 Wade quickly set out his plan.
 They would use staves and nails to attach the board lengths to the wooden frame, and the frame lengths would secure the entire structure in place.
 As the trestle poles were driven into the ground by at least a meter or more, and were held in place by the frame, it would be almost impossible to dislodge.
 It was also fairly easy to put together.